927th Air Refueling Wing

-The 927th Air Refueling Wing (927 ARW) is a combat coded Air Reserve Component (ARC) wing of the United States Air Force.
-It is assigned to the Fourth Air Force (4 AF) of Air Force Reserve Command (AFRC) and is stationed at MacDill Air Force Base, Florida.
+The 927th Air Refueling Wing is a combat coded Air Reserve Component wing of the United States Air Force.
+It is assigned to the Fourth Air Force of Air Force Reserve Command and is stationed at MacDill Air Force Base, Florida.

-The wing has over 900 personnel, with approximately 200 full-time officer and enlisted Air Reserve Technicians (ART) and 700 part-time Traditional Reservist (TR) officers and airmen.
-An associate unit of the 6th Air Refueling Wing (6 ARW) of the Air Mobility Command (AMC), both units share and fly the same Boeing KC-135R Stratotanker aircraft at MacDill AFB and at forward deployed locations.
-The 927 ARW also mirrors the 6 ARW in nearly every aircraft maintenance and mission support function with parallel squadrons.
-The only activity not replicated in the 927 ARW is a group level activity analogous to the 6 ARW's medical group which operates the MacDill AFB Clinic.
-927 ARW medical personnel consist of an aerospace medicine squadron and an aeromedical staging squadron.
+The wing has over 900 personnel, with approximately 200 full-time officer and enlisted Air Reserve Technicians and 700 part-time Traditional Reservist officers and airmen.
+An associate unit of the 6th Air Refueling Wing of the Air Mobility Command (AMC), both units share and fly the same Boeing KC-135R Stratotanker aircraft at MacDill and at forward deployed locations.
+The 927th also mirrors the 6th in nearly every aircraft maintenance and mission support function with parallel squadrons.
+The only activity not replicated in the 927th is a group level activity analogous to the 6th's medical group which operates the MacDill Air Force Base clinic.
+927th medical personnel consist of an aerospace medicine squadron and an aeromedical staging squadron.

-If mobilized to active duty, the 927 ARW is operationally-gained by AMC.
+If mobilized to active duty, the 927th is gained by AMC.